TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

  - :Value:
          "temp_cached" or "system"
    :Description:
+         .. deprecated:: 8.1
-         .. note:: Usage of values "temp_cached" and "system" has been deprecated in TYPO3 v8.1.
+            Usage of values "temp_cached" and "system" has been deprecated.
-                   See `documentation for the change <https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/8.1/Deprecation-75625-DeprecatedCacheClearingOptions.html>`_.
+            See :doc:`t3core:Changelog/8.1/Deprecation-75625-DeprecatedCacheClearingOptions`.

          Clears all cache entries cache group  :code:`system`.